Vector4-new/NovetusStudioConnect/README.md

 It is simple enough to patch this out.
 First, I recommend opening up Studio, and running `printidentity()` in the command bar and from a Doc script (Tools -> Execute Script...), and noting down the level.
 * Open RobloxApp_studio.exe in a tool like IDA or [x32dbg](https://x64dbg.com/)
-* Open the strings tab, and search for "Doc script".
+* Open the strings tab, and search for `Doc script`.
-* If nothing is found, search for "Studio.ashx" instead.
+* If nothing is found, search for `Studio.ashx` instead.
 * Go to the address of the instruction.
 * You should see a `push N` instruction (where N is a number) a few lines after.
 This is the identity.
 * Go to the next function called after the pushes, and get a list of references to that function.
-* For every reference, change the push value to a 6.
+* For every reference, change the push value to a 6 (for 2009 and below, you should use 5).
+* If you searched for `Doc script`, do the same but for the string `Cmd`, as it is a different function.
 * Create a backup, and then save the patched file.
 Try to open up Studio.
 * If it opens, open the output and command bar, and type `printidentity()`.
 You should see `Current identity is 6` in the output.
-* Attempt to create a Player with `print(Instance.new("Player"))`.
-If it errors or there is no output, then the identity value is different for your version (e.g. for 2009E, you should put 4 or 5).
+Attempt to create a Player with `print(Instance.new("Player"))`.
+    * If it errors, **does not open**, or there is no output, then the identity value is different for your version (e.g. for 2009E, you should put 4 or 5).
 Otherwise, if you see output (usually just the text `Player`), you are good to go.